-We have an AAO that allows Kansas Gas Service to defer and seek recovery of costs necessary for investigation and remediation at, and nearby, these 12 former MGP sites that are incurred after January 1, 2017, up to a cap of \$ 15.0 million, net of any related insurance recoveries.
+We have an AAO that allows Kansas Gas Service to defer and seek recovery of costs necessary for investigation and remediation at, and nearby, these 12 former MGP sites that are incurred after January 1, 2017, up to a cap of \$15.0 million, net of any related insurance recoveries.
 Costs approved for recovery in a future rate proceeding would then be amortized over a 15-year period.
 The unamortized amounts will not be included in rate base or accumulate carrying charges.
-Following a determination that future investigation and remediation work approved by the KDHE is expected to exceed \$ 15.0 million, net of any related insurance recoveries, Kansas Gas Service will be required to file an application with the KCC for approval to increase the \$ 15.0 million cap.
-At December 31, 2023 and 2022, we have deferred \$ 32.0 million and \$ 29.8 million, respectively, for accrued investigation and remediation costs pursuant to our AAO.
-Kansas Gas Service expects to file an application for amounts deferred in excess of the cap as soon as practicable after the KDHE approves the remediation plans we have submitted.
+Following a determination that future investigation and remediation work approved by the KDHE exceeds \$15.0 million, net of any related insurance recoveries, Kansas Gas Service is required to file an application with the KCC for approval to increase the \$15.0 million cap.
+During 2024, we received \$1.7 million in insurance proceeds for remediation costs related to these sites.
+At December 31, 2024 and 2023, we have deferred \$31.1 million and \$32.0 million, respectively, for accrued investigation and remediation costs pursuant to our AAO.
+On January 3, 2025, Kansas Gas Service requested to increase the cap on the AAO from \$15 million to \$32 million.
+The original \$15 million cap approved in 2017 was the result of a unanimous settlement agreement and contained additional reporting requirements and obligations.
+Kansas Gas Service's request to increase the cap leaves all these additional provisions in place.

 We also own or retain legal responsibility for certain environmental conditions at a former MGP site in Texas.
 At the request of the TCEQ, we began investigating the level and extent of contamination associated with the site under their Texas Risk Reduction Program.
 A preliminary site investigation revealed that this site contains contaminants generally associated with MGP sites and is subject to control or remediation under various environmental laws and regulations.
-Impacts have been identified in the soil and groundwater at the site with limited impacts observed in surrounding areas.
-In April 2022, we submitted a remediation work plan to address the areas impacted to the TCEQ.
-In August 2023, remediation activities were conducted to address the impacted area in accordance with the remediation work plan.
-During the third quarter 2023, the TCEQ requested acceptable financial assurance for the projected costs on post-response action care activities at the site.
-At December 31, 2023, estimated costs associated with expected remediation activities for this site are not material.
+At December 31, 2024, estimated costs associated with expected remediation activities for this site are not material.

-Our expenditures for environmental evaluation, mitigation, remediation and compliance to date have not been significant in relation to our financial position, results of operations or cash flows, and our expenditures related to environmental matters had no material effects on earnings or cash flows during the years ended December 31, 2023 and 2022.
-The reserve for remediation of our MGP sites was \$ 14.3 million and \$ 12.7 million at December 31, 2023 and 2022, respectively.
+Our expenditures for environmental evaluation, mitigation, remediation and compliance to date have not been significant in relation to our financial position, results of operations or cash flows, and our expenditures related to environmental matters had no material effects on earnings or cash flows during the years ended December 31, 2024 and 2023.
+The reserve for remediation of our MGP sites was \$14.3 million at December 31, 2024 and 2023.

 Environmental Footprint - We cannot assure that existing environmental statutes and regulations will not be revised or that new regulations will not be adopted or become applicable to us.
 Revised or additional regulations that result in increased compliance costs or additional operating restrictions could have a material adverse effect on our business, financial condition and results of operations.
-Our expenditures for environmental investigation, and remediation compliance to-date have not been significant in relation to our financial position, results of operations or cash flows, and our expenditures related to environmental matters had no material effects on earnings or cash flows during 2023, 2022 or 2021.
+Our expenditures for environmental investigation, and remediation compliance to-date have not been significant in relation to our financial position, results of operations or cash flows, and our expenditures related to environmental matters had no material effects on earnings or cash flows during 2024, 2023 or 2022.